careers without boundaries...

 Summer vacation scheme

 We run a two-week summer vacation scheme across all of our offices which typically begins in the last week of June.
 This scheme is ideally suited to individuals looking to gain legal experience and possibly secure a training contract.
-You will be given the opportunity to undertake real work as well as learn more about the legal departments and the firm through interaction with its partners, lawyers and trainees.
-The application deadline for our 2019 summer vacation scheme is 1 February 2019.
+You will be given the opportunity to undertake real work as well as learn more about the legal departments and the firm through interaction with its lawyers and trainees.
+You will be provided with financial assistance (£250 per week) to help with travel or accommodation costs.
+The application deadline for our 2020 summer vacation scheme is 1 February 2020.

 Click here to find out more

-Your application journey starts by submitting an online application, shortly after the deadline date you will be invited to take our online tests (verbal and numerical reasoning).
-Successful candidates will then be invited to a telephone interview which provides you with the opportunity to showcase your skills and experience.
+Your application journey starts by submitting an online application.
+Shortly after the deadline date you will be invited to take our online tests (verbal and numerical reasoning).
+Successful candidates will then be invited to take part in a telephone interview which provides you with the opportunity to showcase your skills and experience.
 The final stage of the process is an assessment centre which includes the following:

 • Face to face interview